 - All new tutors or demonstrators should complete a marking practical where they blind mark anonymous pieces from a past student.
 When multiple tutors are used on the same module, they should compare the marks they awarded in the context of grades actually awarded and discuss how the grade descriptors had been applied (as far as possible).

-- .oderation of postgraduate marking
+- postgraduate marking

 - peer observation of teaching.